 Tip #4: Automate Inefficient or Time-Consuming Processes

-It’s difficult to value the specific tasks that you do in a veterinary hospital, as every task is important in the big picture.
+It’s difficult to value the specific tasks that you do in a veterinary hospital, as every task is necessary to keep the entire hospital functional.
 However, there may be certain tasks that take up a lot of time that might not be as valuable in that specific moment.

 For example, if your vet technician needs to take an hour out of their day to make reminder calls for the appointments taking place the next day, that is something that’s extremely valuable to decrease no-shows.
-However, this task could definitely be automated to free up their time to work on more valuable tasks around the clinic, such as helping patients throughout the day.
+However, this task could be automated to free up their time to work on more valuable tasks around the clinic, such as helping patients or helping to run lab tests.

 Automating your reminder calls and confirmation processes is an easy way for you to optimize your team’s time and energy to help you out on days when you’re short a set of hands.

 Tip #5: Show Your Staff You’re Appreciative of Their Hard Work